streamlink/streamlink/docs/plugin_matrix.rst

-btv                 btv.bg               Yes   No    Requires login, and geo-restricted to Bulgaria. cam4                cam4.com             Yes   No camsoda             camsoda.com          Yes   No canalplus           mycanal.fr           No    Yes   Streams may be geo-restricted to France. canlitv             - canlitv.com        Yes   --
+btv                 btv.bg               Yes   No    Requires login, and geo-restricted to Bulgaria. cam4                cam4.com             Yes   No camsoda             camsoda.com          Yes   No canalplus           - mycanal.fr         No    Yes   Streams may be geo-restricted to France.
+                    - cnews.fr
+canlitv             - canlitv.com        Yes   --
                     - canlitv.life
                     - canlitvlive.co